Dimers on Riemann surfaces I: Temperleyan forests: Local coupling

 In this section we prove a local discrete coupling result which extends ideas of \cite{BLR16} to the setup of Riemann surfaces.
 Roughly speaking, the goal of such a result is to show that the local geometry in a small neighbourhood of a Temperleyan CRSF is given by that of a uniform spanning tree in the surface or, alternatively (and more usefully), in some reference planar domain.
 Moreover, locally around a finite number of given points, the configurations can be coupled to independent such USTs.

 {Recall that the actual Temperleyan CRSF's cannot be completely sampled using the standard Wilson's algorithm.
-However, due to \cref{L:top_condition}, given the special branches $\mathfrak{B}$ emanating from either side of the punctures, the rest of the Temperleyan CRSF can be sampled from Wilson's algorithm.
-For clarity, we prove our local coupling Lemma for a wired oriented CRSF (\cref{lem:exp_tail}) sampled \emph{completely} using Wilson's algorithm.
-Then we make an assumption in \cref{assumption_precise} which says that given finitely many points in the manifold, with high probability, the special branches do not come too close to them (an analogue of an upcoming \cref{lem:coming_close}).
-Therefore, the local coupling results of this section will also be valid for Temperleyan CRSFs under \cref{assumption_precise}.
+However, due to \cref{L:top_condition}, given the skeleton $\mathfrak{s}$ emanating from either side of the punctures, the rest of the Temperleyan CRSF can be sampled from Wilson's algorithm.
+The main result in this section is \cref{lem:exp_tail}.

 The argument follows the same line of arguments as in \cite{BLR16} so let us first recall the strategy there.
 This consists of two main steps.
-Consider $k$ points $v_1,\ldots, v_k$ in $\Gamma^\d$.
+Consider $k$ points $v_1,\ldots, v_k$ in $(\Gamma')^\d$.
 In the first step, we choose cutsets at a small but macroscopic distance around each of the $k$ points, such that the cutsets separate the points from each other and from the rest of the graph.
 We reveal \emph{all} the branches emanating from these cutsets.
 This leaves $k$ unexplored subgraphs $\Gamma_i^\d$, one around each point.
 In this step the key point is to make sure that the $\Gamma_i^\d$ are macroscopic (e.g., contain a ball of a radius roughly of the same order of magnitude as the distance to the cutsets).
 Clearly, the conditional law of the tree in each $\Gamma_i^\d$ is that of a wired UST.
 Moreover, these wired USTs are also independent conditionally given the cutset exploration.
 (Of course, unconditionally there is still some dependence).
 The second step is then to say that in each $\Gamma_i^\d$, one can couple a wired UST with a full plane one, which shows, among other things, that the unconditional distribution is close to being independent.

-To adapt this strategy to Riemann surfaces, if the $\Gamma_i^\d$ are sufficiently small that they are simply connected then the conditional law of the CRSF in each will also be that of a wired UST, so that the second step can be used directly.
+To adapt this strategy to Riemann surfaces, if the $\Gamma_i^\d$ are sufficiently small so that it is simply connected, then the conditional law of the CRSF in each $\Gamma_i^\d$ will also be that of a wired UST, so that the second step can be used directly.
 For the first step however (cutset exploration), we will need to redo parts of the proof to take into account the possible loops in the CRSF.